 Mechanisms associated with protease-activated receptor signaling during inflammation and in the control of membrane barrier function.

-Activity of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a protector of the retinoblastoma (Rb) protein and its impact on cell growth arrest, cell survival and differentiation.
+Activity of the serine protease inhibitor, plasminogen activator inhibitor type-2 (PAI-2) as a transcriptional modulator and pro-survival factor for macrophages and tumor cells, and its role in deep vein thrombosis.

-Marguerite Buzza (C. J. Martin Fellow, Australia); Research Associate
+- Marguerite Buzza, PhD, (C. J. Martin Fellow, Australia); Research Associate

 Antalis, T.M., Lin, M.L., Donnan, K., Mateo, L.,